 Seriously though...you've just gone through one of the most intense experiences of your life and now you have to keep a tiny and extremely helpless human being alive (on top of managing your own healing and major life changes)...on bordering-on-torture-level lack of sleep.

-Together with renowned doula Ivy Joeva, we have put together some superhero mama hacks to help you and your new family member bond.
+While we can't predict everything you'll be figuring out as a new mama, we DO have some tips & tricks for navigating postpartum for you and your baby.
+Together with renowned doula Ivy Joeva, we've put together some superhero mama hacks to help you and your new family member bond.